Last Updated on April 6, 2022 by Grow with Bovees

 Herbs that prefer a more acidic soil rather than alkaline soil, include rosemary, chives and oregano.

 If the manufacturer doesn’t give you the information on the pH level of the soil, you can test it at home with a soil testing probe.
 This way, you can create the best potting soil for herbs for your needs.

 Remember that the pH in your pots will also depend on the water you give them.
 Make sure you test your water’s pH, so it’s at the level you want it.

 Many potting soil types include fertilizers to help supercharge plant growth, but surprisingly, most herb plants don’t need nutrient-dense garden soils to grow.

 Another possible issue is what is called a ‘hot’ soil that’s so rich in nutrients that it causes a nutrient burn.
-If you’re not sure and you want to err on the safe side, you can mix a couple of different types of soils for your container herbs.
+If you’re not sure, and you want to err on the safe side, you can mix a couple of different types of soils, making your own potting soil mix for your container herbs.

 For example, use common garden soil and mix it with one of the supercharged, nutrient-dense potting soil options in our review.
 Your herbs may thrive and give you more delicious flavors when you’re not giving them too much nutrition.